 Director & Chairman Board of Directors

-Usman Yousuf is the Chairperson of the Board.
-He is a UAE based entrepreneur, angel investor and business advisor with business interests in Pakistan.
-He works closely with the London Stock Exchange Group in London and Levant to prepare businesses for public offerings and private placements.
+Usman Yousuf is a UAE-based entrepreneur, angel investor, and business advisor with business interests in Pakistan.
+He works closely with the London Stock Exchange Group in London and the Levant to prepare businesses for public offerings and private placements.

 Director & Chief Brand Officer

-Shayan Mahmud is the Managing Partner of Eikon7, a multinational advertising agency focused on digital marketing and currently spread across Eastern Europe, Africa, the Middle East, and Pakistan.
+Shayan Mahmud is the Managing Partner of Eikon7 – a multinational advertising agency focused on digital marketing that spans Eastern Europe, Africa, the Middle East, and Pakistan.

-Umayr Abbasi, the Managing Partner at APCO, has extensive experience in the real estate sector and has also worked in the sales and marketing division of multiple organizations in the United Kingdom.
+Umayr Abbasi is a Managing Partner at APCO and has extensive experience in the real estate sector.
+He has worked in the sales and marketing divisions of multiple organizations in the UK.